 The Avastar Tools for Fitted Mesh only work when your mesh is already weighted!
 The tools need existing weight maps on which they can operate.
 In general we recommend that the meshes are already weighted reasonably well for the classic bone set.

 Side note: Actually you can start with no weights at all, but then the Fitting panel does no longer work smooth and easy.
 I will explain the issue in more detail further down.

 Fitted mesh & Shades of Grey

-Some people believe strongly that Fitted Mesh only uses the cBones (Collision Volume Bones), while Classic Mesh is a synonym for only weighting to the mBones (SL Base Bones).
+Some people believe strongly that Fitted Mesh only uses the cBones (Collision Volume Bones), while Classic Mesh is a synonym for only weighting to the mBones (Deforming Bones).
 But this is not entirely true.
 Fitted Mesh weighting allows you to mix cBones and mBones.
-In fact our tools do just that to achieve better results.
+In fact our tools does just that to achieve better results.